 Photography 101: What is Shutter Speed?

-I love photography, especially travel photography, and I’d like to help you out with some basic photography tips so you can start capturing the world with your DSLR.
+photography, and I’d like to help you out with some basic photography tips

 The three most important terms in photography: